ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The Compression Close capsule serves the following purposes.
 As a response to reject a COMPRESSION_ASSIGN request and to close or clean up any existing compression mappings.
-Once a COMPRESSION_CLOSE has been exchanged between endpoints, they MUST NOT use that Context ID until it is re-assigned via a COMPRESSION_ASSIGN exchange.
+Once a COMPRESSION_CLOSE has been exchanged between endpoints, they MUST NOT use that Context ID again.

 ~~~
 Capsule {